 The abstract WebRequest and WebResponse classes provide the base for pluggable protocols.
 By deriving protocol-specific classes from WebRequest and WebResponse, an application can request data from an Internet resource and read the response without specifying the protocol being used.

 In most cases you will be able to send and receive data using the methods and properties of the WebRequest class.
-However, if you need to access protocol-specific properties, you can typecast a WebRequest to a specific derived-class instance, as in the following code example.
+However, if you need to access protocol-specific properties, you can typecast a WebRequest to a specific derived-class instance.

 To take advantage of pluggable protocols, your WebRequest descendants must provide a default request-and-response transaction that does not require protocol-specific properties to be set.
 For example, the HttpWebRequest class, which implements the WebRequest class for HTTP, provides a GET request by default and returns an HttpWebResponse that contains the stream returned from the Web server.